OctobearArmy/CS260/Final/README.txt

                  \   |  /
-I want the nodes to be able to keep track of 8 neigbors (unless they represent the corners/edges of the board) I want it to work like a regular connect 4  game with X, O symbols representing different players Unlike regular connect 4, when the user picks a top node (representing the top of the board where you drop in your little discs) I will make a spanning tree algorithm function that looks for the 'shortest path' (I hope combining the two is ok!). since I will be giving different costs to each edge it should shake things up!
+I want the nodes to be able to keep track of 8 neigbors (unless they represent the corners/edges of the board) I want it to work like a regular connect 4  game with X, O symbols representing different players Unlike regular connect 4, when the user picks a top node (representing the top of the board where you drop in your little discs) I will make a spanning tree algorithm function that looks for the 'shortest path' (I hope combining the two is ok!) from that top node to all other nodes in the graph.
+The player piece/symbol will be placed at the end of the shortest path.
+Every time someone puts a piece in, the edges along the minimum path will increase in cost.
+Since I will be giving different costs to each edge it should shake things up!

 For this program I will create a